cl91/REAPERS/readme.md

    allocation overhead.
 C++11 move semantics is implemented to avoid unnecessary copies.
 3. Can switch between CPU and GPU backends at runtime --- in fact you can run both at the same time, maximizing the utility of computational resources.
+4. Supports single-node multi-GPU computing.
+This requires GPU peer-to-peer access being available.
+5. Supports AMDGPU with ROCm.
+This requires at least ROCm 6.2.0.
-4. Supports both single precision floating point (FP32) and double precision (FP64), and can also be switched at runtime.
+6. Supports both single precision floating point (FP32) and double precision (FP64), and can also be switched at runtime.
 This allows you to run simulations on consumer-grade nVidia cards, as they usually have reduced FP64 performance but decent FP32 performance.
-5. Easy to use.
+7. Easy to use.
 No need to build or install as we are a header-only library for the host (ie. CPU) code.
 There is one source file for the CUDA kernels which you simply link with after you've built the host code (you can also do it in one single step, by using `nvcc` to build both the host code and CUDA kernels).
-6. No external dependency apart from eigen3 (which is a header-only library as well and requires no configuring or building).
+8. No external dependency apart from eigen3 (which is a header-only library as well and requires no configuring or building).
 Simply install a C++ compiler (and CUDA if you want to use GPU) and call `g++` or `nvcc`.
 You don't have to deal with the mess that is C++ package management at all.
-7. In addition to Krylov, you can also use what we call "exact diagonalization" (this term may mean different things to different people, but we stick with the following sense) to compute exp(-iHt), by finding the eigensystem of H and exponentiating the eigenvalues.
+9. In addition to Krylov, you can also use what we call "exact diagonalization" (this term may mean different things to different people, but we stick with the following sense) to compute exp(-iHt), by finding the eigensystem of H and exponentiating the eigenvalues.
 Since we need to store the explicit matrix of the Hamiltonian in this